hippiehunter/dblbook/src/chapter_0/intro.md

 What's more, DBL’s extensive support for various file access methods and data types makes it an excellent choice for data-intensive applications.
 With DBL, you gain control over intricate details without the complexity typically associated with such precision.
 This gives you the power to focus on what matters most: building reliable, cross-platform business software.

+## Naming
+In your journey through DBL, you'll encounter several names for this programming language and its associated tools.
+This diversity of terminology is an unfortunate side effect of its longevity.
+Originating from DIBOL, DBL has grown and adapted to accommodate various runtimes and environments.

+One crucial aspect of DBL is its standalone runtime, often referred to as Traditional Synergy or Traditional DBL.
+This standalone variant serves as a comprehensive environment for executing DBL applications independently.
+The robustness and platform independence offered by Traditional Synergy allow for efficient and reliable operation of DBL software written 40 years ago.

+Further enhancing DBL's versatility is its ability to compile natively to .NET.
+This integration, frequently referred to as Synergy.NET or DBL running on .NET, permits seamless interaction with .NET framework and services.
+This adaptability ensures that DBL applications can leverage the power and scope of .NET's extensive libraries and tools.

+Whether you're using DBL in its traditional form or harnessing the power of .NET, the essence of DBL remains consistent - offering robust features and superior reliability for diverse programming tasks.
+The different names of DBL merely reflect its multifaceted nature and ability to operate in varied environments.

 ## Who This Book Is For

 This book assumes that you’ve written code in another programming language but